CEIT Hosts Fries Lecture

 Among his many honors, Gregory holds the Defense Superior Service Medal, the Legion of Merit, the National Intelligence Medal of Achievement, two Distinguished Flying Crosses, 16 Air Medals and the NASA Distinguished Service Medal.

-Posted in CEIT News
+Posted in CEC News